Hon. Gen. Rizig Dominic Samuel Assumes Leadership at the National Communication Authority

 - 2 min read

-The National Communication Authority has officially welcomed its new Director General, Hon.
-Gen. Rizig Dominic Samuel who assumed office at the NCA Headquarters in Juba on Thursday 27th November .
-Key Government officials in attendance were the deputy minister of ICT & Postal services Hon.
-David Yau Yau, The undersecretary for the Telecom sector Hon.
-Gatkuoth Nyak, The Chairman of NCA board of directors, Hon Tejwok Simon Ajak and the entire management and staffs of the institution.
-The handover ceremony underscored the importance of leadership continuity within South Sudan's communications sector.
+The National Communication Authority (NCA) officially welcomed its new Director General, Hon.
+Rizig Dominic Samuel, who assumed office at the NCA Headquarters in Juba.
+The ceremony was attended by key government leaders, including the Deputy Minister of ICT & Postal Services, Hon.
+Gen. David Yau Yau, the Undersecretary for the Telecom Sector, Hon.
+Thomas Gatkouth Nyak and the Chairperson of the NCA Board of Directors, Hon.
+Tejwok Simon Ajak.
+Their presence underscored the importance of strong leadership continuity within the communications sector.

-Director General Rizig brings a distinguished record of public service to the role.
-His extensive background in public administration includes significant senior-level leadership in the Office of the President, where he served as Chief of State Protocol and Executive Director.
+Hon.
+Rizig Dominic Samuel becomes the fourth Director General of the NCA, succeeding Hon.
+Gieth Kon Mathiang and following the tenures of Eng.
+Napoleon Adok Gai and Dr. Lado Kenyi.
+He brings with him an extensive background in public administration, having served in the Office of the President as Chief of State Protocol and Executive Director.
 Across these roles, he earned recognition for his disciplined leadership style, commitment to workforce diversity and meticulous attention to detail.
-His deep experience in government operations and coordination uniquely positions him to enhance the NCA’s regulatory effectiveness and strengthen sector governance.

-The new Director General immediately outlined the current pressing challenges that will define his early priorities:
+The new Director General outlined pressing challenges that will define his early priorities, particularly in the areas of service quality and consumer protection.
+Among the issues he highlighted were:

-Poor Quality of Services: Addressing persistent network challenges, including weak coverage, frequent call drops and slow internet speeds.
+Poor Quality of Services; Persistent network challenges including weak coverage, frequent call drops and slow internet speeds

-Rising Consumer Complaints: Tackling the increasing number of public grievances, particularly those related to offensive content, online harm and misinformation.
+Rising Consumer Complaints; Increasing number of public grievances, including cases related to offensive content, online harm and misinformation.